How To Spring Clean Your Life for a Better Frame of Mind

 If this sounds like you, then this article – and the resources it will refer you to – might just be what you have been looking for to finally get all areas of your life in control.

-Disorganization tends to seep into many important areas in everyday life, including: work, school, personal relationships, and self-care.
+Disorganization tends to seep into many essential areas in everyday life, including: work, school, personal relationships, and self-care.

 Spring Clean Your Life: At Work

-There are people who always seem to be doing things right up until the deadline, folks who procrastinate and don’t start things until the last minute, and those who keep putting off the tasks that are more mundane.
+These folks procrastinate, don’t start things until the last minute, and keep putting off the more mundane tasks.

 They could greatly benefit from organizational systems and limits they set for themselves.